The Ultimate Guide To Using Walkthrough Software for SaaS

 - Use case – Are you looking for user onboarding for SaaS, employee onboarding on 3rd party applications, or mobile walkthrough software for mobile applications?

 - Budget – Most walkthrough software will charge a subscription fee per month for continued use of the software.
 Pricing also varies depending on the stage of your company and the number of monthly active users (MAUs).

 - Features – There are tools that only do walkthroughs.
 Other tools do more than create product tours and walkthroughs with valuable features like user segmentation, experimentation through A/B testing, advanced analytics or NPS, and user sentiment.

 - Integrations – Some walkthrough software integrates with other tools better than others.
 Know the integrations you need while looking for a walkthrough software solution.

 #1 Software for SaaS user onboarding – Userpilot

-Userpilot is built for SaaS companies that are looking to create great onboarding experiences for their users.
+Userpilot is a digital adoption platform built for SaaS companies that are looking to create great onboarding experiences for their users.